 - Selling corn-hole boards painted with portraits of athletes.
 See the corn-hole portraits below.

-- The Ultimate Experience Auction where prizes included a trip to the NFL Draft, trip to see The Tonight Show starring Jimmy Fallon, tickets to the Buckeye Country Superfest, visit to Fox College Football Saturday, tickets to Jimmy Buffet Concert, trip to Napa, trip to Italy, trip to Las Vegas, trip to the Heisman Trophy Presentation, OSU Championship rings and Gold Pants (given to players for beating Michigan), among other prizes.
+- The Ultimate Experience Auction where prizes included a trip to the NFL Draft, trip to see The Tonight Show starring Jimmy Fallon, tickets to the Buckeye Country Superfest, visit to Fox College Football Saturday, tickets to Jimmy Buffet Concert, trip to Napa, trip to Italy, trip to Las Vegas, trip to the Heisman Trophy Presentation, OSU Championship rings and Gold Pants, among other prizes.

-- Even beer drinking raised money as Coors Light made donation for ever bucket of “Silver Bullets” purchased on the cruise.
-For non Ohio State fans, “The Silver Bullets” is the nickname of the Ohio State Football Team defense.
+- Even beer drinking raised money as Coors Light made a donation for every bucket of “Silver Bullets” purchased on the cruise.
+For non-Ohio State fans, “The Silver Bullets” is the nickname of the Ohio State Football Team defense.
 Not that any Buckeye needs to be motivated to consume a few adult beverages, but “Honey, I’m having one more beer for cancer” was probably echoed more than once.

 Each day there was a full slate of activities some just for fun, some for education, and some to raise money.
-Activities included:
+Here are the activities included:

 - Talks on cancer by cancer specialists from The James.

 - College Football Preview hosted by the many Buckeyes in the media (national and local).